ros2/ros2_documentation/source/index.rst

 Contributing
 ------------

-See `the contributing page <Contributing>` and `the developer guide <Developer-Guide>` for details on how to contribute to ROS 2 developments.
+See `the contributing page <Contributing>` and `the developer guide <Contributing/Developer-Guide>` for details on how to contribute to ROS 2 developments.

 Reporting problems and asking questions
 ---------------------------------------